andreasmhallberg/readingnotes/Parkinson, 1994. Speaking Fusha in Cairo - the role of the ending vowels.md

 # Parkinson, Dilworth, 1994.
 Speaking Fusha in Cairo: the role of the ending vowels.
 In Arabic Sociolinguistics, 179-211.
 Ed.
 Suleiman, Yasir.
 Surrey: Curzon Press.

-Detailed description of a few speakers use of vowel/case endigns.
+Detailed description of a few speakers use of vowel/case endings.

 [Why study the SA of speakers who never use it and make no claim of knowing it.]